JosephPoncini/WeatherSprint-main/README.md

  // Weather Sprint

- // Called APIs to create a weather webite depicting current weather and and forecated weather
+ // Called APIs to create a weather webite depicting current weather and and forecated weather in a fashionable style

  //

+//

-// Peer Review:
+//